stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 The **Machine actionability** [[Weiland 2022b]] sets out to define what is meant by *machine actionability* for FDOs. *Machine readable* is defined as elements of bit-sequences defined by structural specification, *machine interpretable* elements that can be identified and related with semantic artefacts, while *machine actionable* are elements with a type with operations in a symbolic grammar.
 The document largely describes requirements for resolving an FDO to metadata, and how types should be related to possible operations.

-**Configuration Types** [[Lannom 2022]] classifies different granularities for organising FDOs in terms of PIDs, PID Records, Metadata and bit sequences, e.g. as a single FDO or several daisy-chained FDOs.
+**Configuration Types** [[Lannom 2022a]] classifies different granularities for organising FDOs in terms of PIDs, PID Records, Metadata and bit sequences, e.g. as a single FDO or several daisy-chained FDOs.
 Different patterns used by current DOIP deployments are considered, as well as FAIR Signposting [[Van de Sompel 2015], [Van de Sompel 2022]].

 **PID Profiles & Attributes** [[Anders 2022]] specifies that PIDs must be formally associated with a *PID Profile*, a separate FDO that defines attributes required and recommended by FDOs following said profile.
 This forms the *kernel attributes*, building on recommendations from RDA’s *PID Information Types* working group [[Broeder 2022b]].
 This document makes a clear distinction between a minimal set of attributes needed for PID resolution and FDO navigation, which needs to be part of the *PID Record* [[Islam 2023]], compared with a richer set of more specific attributes as part of the *metadata* for an FDO, possibly represented as a separate FDO.

-**Kernel Attributes & Metadata** [[Broeder 2022]] elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information [[Broeder 2022b]].
+**Kernel Attributes & Metadata** [[Broeder 2022b]] elaborates on categories of FDO Mandatory, FDO Optional and Community Attributes, recommending kernel attributes like `dateCreated`, `ScientificDomain`, `PersistencePolicy`, `digitalObjectMutability`, etc. This document expands on RDA Recommendation on PID Kernel Information [[Weigel 2018]].
 It is worth noting that both documents are relatively abstract and do not establish PIDs or namespaces for the kernel attributes.

-**Granularity, Versioning, Mutability** [[Hellstr 2022]] considers how granularity decisions for forming FDOs must be agreed by different communities depending on their pragmatic usage requirements.
+**Granularity, Versioning, Mutability** [[Hellström 2022]] considers how granularity decisions for forming FDOs must be agreed by different communities depending on their pragmatic usage requirements.
 The affect on versioning, mutability and changes to PIDs are considered, based on use cases and existing PID practices.

-**DOIP Endorsement Request** [[Ulrich 2022]] is an endorsement of the DOIP v2.0 [[DONA 2018]] specification as a potential FDO implementation, as it has been applied by several institutions [[Wittenburg 2022]].
+**DOIP Endorsement Request** [[Schwardmann 2022a]] is an endorsement of the DOIP v2.0 [[DONA 2018]] specification as a potential FDO implementation, as it has been applied by several institutions [[Wittenburg 2022]].
 The document proposes that DOIP shall be assessed for completeness against FDO – in this initial draft this is justified as *“we can state that DOIP is compliant with the FDO specification documents in process”* (the documents listed above).

-**Upload of FDO** [[Blanchi 2022]] illustrates the operations for uploading an FDO to a repository, what checks it should do (for instance conformance with the PID Profile, if PIDs resolve).
+**Upload of FDO** [[Blanchi 2022a]] illustrates the operations for uploading an FDO to a repository, what checks it should do (for instance conformance with the PID Profile, if PIDs resolve).
 ResourceSync [[ANSI 2017]] is suggested as one type of service to list FDOs.
 This document highlights potential practices by repositories and their clients, without adding any particular requirements.

 **Typing FAIR Digital Objects** [[Lannom 2022a]] defines what *type* means for FDOs, primarily to enable machine actionability and to define an FDO’s purpose.
 This document lays out requirements for how *FDO Types* should themselves be specified as FDOs, and how an *FDO Type Framework* allows organising and locating types.
 Operations applicable to an FDO is not predefined for a type, however operations naturally will require certain FDO types to work.
 How to define such FDO operations is not specified.

-**Implementation of Attributes, Types, Profiles and Registries** [[Blanchi 2023]] details how to establish FDO registries for types and FDO profiles, with their association with PID systems.
+**Implementation of Attributes, Types, Profiles and Registries** [[Blanchi 2022b]] details how to establish FDO registries for types and FDO profiles, with their association with PID systems.
 This document suggest policies and governance structures, together with guidelines for implementations, but without mandating any explicit technology choices.
-Differences in use of attributes are examplified using FDO PIDs for scientific instruments, and the proto-FDO approach of [DARIAH-DE](https://de.dariah.eu/) [[Schwardmann 2022]].
+Differences in use of attributes are examplified using FDO PIDs for scientific instruments, and the proto-FDO approach of [DARIAH-DE](https://de.dariah.eu/) [[Schwardmann 2022b]].

 It is worth pointing out that, except for the DOIP endorsement, all of these documents are conceptual, in the sense that they permit any technical implementation of FDO, if used according to the recommendations.
 Existing FDO implementations [[Wittenburg 2022]] are thus not fully consolidated in choices such as protocols, type systems and serialisations – this divergence and corresponding additional technical requirements mean that FDOs are not yet in a single ecosystem.